sharonwu827/Spark/README.md

 ### Batch Processing
 Batch processing is where the processing happens of blocks of data that have already been stored over a period of time.

+Under the batch processing model, a set of data is collected over time, then fed into an analytics system.
+In other words, you collect a batch of information, then send it in for processing.
+Under the streaming model, data is fed into analytics tools piece-by-piece.
+The processing is usually done in real time.